Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 • Wingspan: 28-34 in

-While these large falcons may occasionally be rarely spotted in Mexico and even the far southern U.S. at times, they are more common in Central and South America.
+While these large falcons may occasionally be spotted in Mexico and rarely in the far southern U.S. at times, they are more common in Central and South America.
 As the name suggests, collared forest falcons live in rainforests and swampy forests where they hunt for their prey that consists of small rodents and other such prey.

 Forest falcons are typically considered uncommon, however they are more widespread in some areas like northern South America.
 Not as much is known about this species as the other types of falcons on this list.
 The collared forest falcon is a true falcon nonetheless.